adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #147 Back from a trip.
 Hoping to start fresh tomorrow.

 #148 Have at least started opening the pages to see where I'm at.

+#149 Desperately trying to get back into the groove of things.